 - Laser printer (or send the free files to your local printer)

 - Cricut cutting machine (or any cutting machine that works with SVG files)

-- SVG & Printable Christmas Cards – Download all four of mine below via the teal button!
-You will be sent a password to the freebie vault and will find them under the holiday section!
+- SVG & Printable Christmas Cards – Download all four of mine below via the form above You will be sent an email to create your personal password to the freebie vault and will find them under the holiday section or search ‘cards!’